fitnr/osm-tiny-maps/README.md

 #### Bounds

 The Makefile needs bounds to determine where to download.
-It reads a simple JSON file that contains objects with a key and bounding box coordinates:
+It reads a simple CSV file that contains place names and bounding box coordinates:

 ````
-{
-	"name":
-		"minx": (western latitude),
-		"miny": (southern longitude),
-		"maxx": (eastern latitude),
-		"maxy": (northern longitude)
-	}
-}
+placename,minx,miny,maxx,maxy
+placename,(western latitude),(southern longitude),(eastern latitude),(northern longitude)
 ````

+This file shouldn't have a header row.
 Coordinates should be in WGS84.

-The `example/` directory has an example file with boundaries around Boston and Oxford.
+The `example/` directory has an example file with boundaries around Boston, Oxford and Chicago's Loop.

-Location names must not contain commas, quotes or spaces (`,'" `).
+Place names must not contain spaces, commas or quotes (`,'" `).
 It will be used to name files, so avoid colons and slashes, too (`:\/`).

 #### Queries